The importance of comprehensively inhibiting the PI3K/AKT/mTOR (PAM) pathway in cancer

 Illustration depicts the PI3K/AKT/mTOR pathway and various pathway activation mechanisms.

-The important role the PI3K and mTOR pathway plays in cancer has led to significant investment in the development of many different PI3K and mTOR inhibitors for solid tumors.
+The important role the PAM pathway plays in cancer has led to significant investment in the development of many different PI3K, AKT, and mTOR inhibitors for solid tumors.
 However, developing efficacious and well-tolerated therapies that target this pathway has been challenging.
-This reflects the inherent adaptability and complexity of the PI3K pathway, where numerous feedforward and feedback loops, crosstalk with other pathways, and compensatory pathways enable resistance to PI3K inhibition.
-Another major hurdle for the development of PI3K pathway inhibitors has been the inability to achieve optimal drug-target blockade in tumors without inducing undue toxicities in patients.
+This reflects the inherent adaptability and complexity of the PAM pathway, where numerous feedforward and feedback loops, crosstalk with other pathways, and compensatory pathways enable resistance to PAM pathway inhibition.
+Another major hurdle for the development of PAM pathway inhibitors has been the inability to achieve optimal drug-target blockade in tumors without inducing undue toxicities in patients.

-Gedatolisib offers a new approach to targeting PI3K and mTOR
+Gedatolisib offers a new approach to inhibiting the PI3K/AKT/mTOR pathway

-To overcome the challenges of targeting PI3K and mTOR, Celcuity is developing an intravenously administered inhibitor that:
+To overcome the challenges of inhibiting the PI3K/AKT/mTOR (PAM) pathway, Celcuity is developing an intravenously administered multi-target PAM inhibitor that:

 • Targets all Class I PI3K isoforms and mTORC1 and mTORC2

-• Offers a favorable pharmacokinetic profile designed to limit the toxicities typically associated with other PI3K inhibitors
+• Offers a favorable pharmacokinetic profile designed to limit the toxicities typically associated with single-target PI3K, AKT, or mTOR inhibitors

 Learn more